meejah/txtorcon/README.rst

 implement a listener interface so client code may receive updates (in real time) including Tor events.

-txtorcon uses **trial for unit-tests** and has 96% test-coverage -- which is not to say I've covered all the cases, but nearly all of the code is at least exercised somehow by the unit tests.
+txtorcon uses **trial for unit-tests** and has 100% test-coverage -- which is not to say I've covered all the cases, but nearly all of the code is at least exercised somehow by the unit tests.

-Tor itself is not required to be running for any of the tests.
-There are no integration tests. ohcount claims around 2000 lines of code for the core bit; around 4000 including tests.
+Tor itself is not required to be running for any of the tests. ohcount claims around 2000 lines of code for the core bit; around 4000 including tests.
 About 37% comments in the not-test code.

+There are a few simple integration tests, based on Docker.
+More are always welcome!

 dependencies / requirements
 ---------------------------

 - `twisted <http://twistedmatrix.com>`_: txtorcon should work with any Twisted 11.1.0 or newer.
-I am working against Twisted 13.2.0 on Debian with Python 2.7.6.
-Twisted 12 works fine as well.
-Twisted does not yet support Python 3.
+Twisted 15.4.0+ works with Python3, and so does txtorcon (if you find something broken on Py3 please file a bug).

 -  `GeoIP <https://www.maxmind.com/app/python>`_: **optional** provides location
    information for ip addresses; you will want to download GeoLite City